culturedigitalskills/2024-360-digitisation/episodes/360-practical-exercise.Rmd

-Basic tips to achieve a good shooting session in this exercise are (also see previous section for a more extensive list of tips):
+Basic tips to achieve a good shooting session in this exercise are:

- - Find a good position for the camera
+ - Do find a good position for the camera
- - Try not to shoot against walls
+ - Do not shoot against walls
- - Try not to shoot when the sun is low on the horizon and directly pointing towards one of the camera lenses (unless you want to achieve a particular effect)
+ - Do not to shoot when the sun is low on the horizon and directly pointing towards one of the camera lenses (unless you want to achieve a particular effect).

 Finally, you can also follow this tutorial for basic camera operation and to connect the camera to your phone: